 For many years in the 1980s and 1990s Keith Howard - Judy's husband - was the main remedy maker at the Centre, having been trained to do this by Judy and her father, John Ramsell.

 These days Keith is involved in planning and carrying out conservation work in the garden, and helping out with various projects.

-Lynn Macwhinnie was an early recruit to the Bach Centre's education effort, helping write the first international Bach Centre-approved courses in the early 1990s.
+Lynn Macwhinnie was an early recruit to the Bach Centre's education effort, helping design - and delivering - the first international Bach Centre-approved courses in the early 1990s.